| Learning Forum A Personal Guide for Parents

 of a piece (i.e.Romantic, Baroque). |

-Sense of Music |
+| Sense of Music | Good intuitive understanding

-of music |
+of music | Music Theory: Total Musicianship

-You probably have already jumped
+I You probably have already jumped

 over many hurdles and performed at endless number of recitals.